 Sydney's Best Indoor Swimming Pools for Kids

-Stuck indoors with the kids on a crazy hot day?
-Or a rainy day?
-Head to your local indoor swimming pool for a fun, low-cost, weather-proof kid's activity.
+When the weather's too cold or hot for the beach, head to your local indoor swimming pool for a fun, low-cost, weather-proof kid's activity.
 Here’s our pick of the best in Sydney, be sure to check your suburb’s ellaslist Swimming Directory listings for more pools and learn-to-swim in your area.